-Special Notice: Worship will be online only through Sunday, July 5.
+Special Notice: Messiah Church will be offering online-only worship through Sunday, August 30.
 Messiah Youth programming will continue to be online through the summer.
+(These dates may be extended as necessary.)
 For questions or more information on how Messiah Youth are staying connected, contact Sami.

 Parent Information, Sunday School Lessons, and Other Resources for Messiah’s Online Youth Ministry can be found here:

 Students in grades 6-12 have opportunities to connect with peers and grow in their faith at Messiah Church with several youth programs.
 Wednesdays are about fellowship: we offer dinner from 6:30 pm as part of “Open Youth Room,” and youth groups immediately follow (7-8 pm).
 On Sunday mornings, Confirmation (9:30 am) and Sunday School (8:45 and 10:30 am) classes provide opportunities for students to study scripture and what it means to follow Jesus and be part of the Church.6-8th grade Sunday School

 What does being a follower of Christ look like?
 How can we be more like Jesus every day?
 Each week middle schoolers look at how our attitudes and actions reflect Christ through a video teaching the day’s lesson, small and large group conversations, and lots of fun games.

 Messiah 6-8th grade Sunday School meets Sunday mornings at 8:45 and 10:30 am in the Youth Room (Lower Level, Room 140).
 The first Sunday of each month, all youth attend worship with their family in the Sanctuary.